 Introduction to the course: Social Action in Community Spaces

 There's never been a more important time for social action than now.
-No one yet knows the full impact of COVID-19, but one thing we are sure of is the enormous amount of healing that will be needed in order to reconnect with one another and with our communities as the wheels start turning again and schools return to a new kind of 'normal'.
+No one yet knows the full impact of COVID-19, but one thing we are sure of is the enormous amount of healing that is needed in order to reconnect with one another and with our communities after the stresses of the past months.

 During the lockdowns we learnt a lot about social action as a country.
 Many of us saw that our actions, big and small, helped vulnerable people around us in tangible ways - whether that was shopping for elderly neighbours, displaying rainbows on windows to raise morale, or donating to food banks.
 Many more people (children and adults) discovered that they too were capable of making a difference.

 As human beings our communities are important to us.
 We rely on social contact with others for support, advice, entertainment, and mental wellbeing.
 Our community spaces play a vital part of this - being able to escape to a playground, sit in the library, exchange views on the high street or walk by a river are all important contributors to how we feel about ourselves and others.
 However, these places often do not feel welcoming, or safe, to children and young people, and so they are excluded or reluctant to access them.